 - Hire an Attorney: This is perhaps the single most important action you can take following an accident.
-An experienced attorney is vital to maximizing your recovery efforts if you’ve been injured, or to defend you if you are at fault.
-The counsel and efforts of an attorney will save you time and money as the case proceeds.
+An experienced personal injury attorney is vital to maximizing your recovery efforts if you’ve been injured, or to defend you if you are at fault.
+The counsel and efforts of a personal injury lawyer will save you time and money as the case proceeds.

-The attorneys of The Orlando Law Group specialize in personal injury cases.
+The personal injury lawyers of The Orlando Law Group specialize in personal injury cases.
 Seeking legal representation before medical treatment advances is essential to the process.
 If you’ve been in an accident, call The Orlando Law Group today at 407.512.4394 and book a consultation with a personal injury attorney.